rcvink/feedback/README.md

 The following possibilities would be considered in future if development of this app were continued:

+- Styling using Origami components (V3 user story).
 - Use of Continuous Integration e.g. Travis CI to ensure problems are detected early.
 - Deployment via a more flexible option e.g. IaaS.
-- Extraction of router responsibilities to controller modules to improve app's adherence to SOLID.
-- Increased test coverage.
+- Increased test coverage (see Testing)
+- Hide functionality to view all ratings behind some form of authentification.
+While this was not specified in the requirements, presumably FT would not want all users to be able to see all feedback.
-- Rewrite all code to ES6 standards, using a transpiler such as Babel for production.
+- Rewrite all code to ES6 standards for futureproofing, using a transpiler such as Babel for production.
 - Use of a bundler e.g. Webpack to store modules in a dependency graph and minify assets.
 - True separation of front-end and back-end apps.
 Currently the back-end serves the front-end HTML via Pug, Express' default view engine.
-- Separated front-end and back-end apps running in containers.
+- Containerised front-end and back-end apps e.g. using Docker.

 ## Resources

-The following guides were used to aid in the development of this app:
+The following guide was used to aid in the development of this app:
 - [Express web framework tutorial (Mozilla web docs)](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs)

+Additionally, the 'getting started' documentation for Express, Mocha, Zombie and Mongoose provided essential assistance.